 6.00 Communicable Disease PolicySee version history

-All medical information related to the communicable diseases of students and employees shall be kept confidential and no person, group, agency, insurer, employer, or institution shall be provided any medical information without the prior, specific written consent of a student or employee unless providing such information is required by state and/or federal law.
+All medical information related to the communicable diseases of students and employees shall be kept confidential.
+No person, group, agency, insurer, employer, or institution shall be provided any medical information without the prior, specific written consent of a student or employee unless providing such information is required by state and/or federal law.

-The College will establish and implement a program to inform members of the College community about current information regarding AIDS and other communicable diseases.
+CPCC will inform members of the College community about current information regarding communicable diseases.

 Changes approved by the Board of Trustees on January 14, 2015

 Changes approved by Cabinet on July 12, 2010